-Along the eastern edge of the Rocky Mountains—where prairie lifts suddenly into jagged stone—Sun Tours offers something increasingly rare in modern travel: not merely a passage through scenery, but an entry into living memory.
-Based in the small rail town of East Glacier Park, at the threshold of the Blackfeet Indian Reservation, the company is independently owned and operated by Ed and Toni DesRosier, enrolled members of the Blackfeet and Assiniboine Sioux Tribes.
+Along the eastern edge of the northern Rocky Mountains, where the prairie meets the peaks, Sun Tours offers something increasingly rare in modern travel: not merely a passage through scenery, but an entry into living memory.
+Based in the small town of East Glacier Park, located on the Blackfeet Reservation, Sun Tours provides cultural sightseeing tours rooted in culture and connection.
 As an authorized concessioner within Glacier National Park, Sun Tours centers its work on the deep history and enduring culture of a landscape the Blackfeet call the “Backbone of the World.”

 Founded in 1992, Sun Tours grew from Ed DesRosier’s effort to partner with the park and restore a vital dimension of interpretation: the Blackfeet presence in their ancestral homeland.
 At the time, that perspective was largely absent from visitor narratives.
 The result is a touring experience that moves beyond scenic appreciation into cultural understanding.
 Routes trace the legendary Going-to-the-Sun Road, climbing from open grasslands into alpine passes, but it is the viewpoint—grounded, lived, and Indigenous—that defines the journey.